Jade-YuWon/JAVA-study/README.md

 #### 22.02.12 (Sat)
 - Ch.
 7-
-  - Excercise and of Inner class
+  - Excercise and Strength of Inner class